astronomer/airflow-guides/guides/airflow-database.md

 - **Browse** -> **DAG Dependencies** shows a visual representation of DAG Dependencies
 - The source code of DAGs can be found by clicking on a DAG name from the main view and then navigating to the **Code** view
-- Import errors will show up on top of your list of dags if they occurr
+- Import errors will show up on top of your list of dags if they occur
 - DAG tags will show up underneath their respective DAG with a cyan background.

 Most of the information in these tables is accessible via the Airflow REST API.

 ## Airflow Metadata Database Best Practices